ayushtripathi1025/CineNavigator/README.md

 Welcome to the Content-Based Movie Recommendation System repository.
 This project uses content-based filtering to suggest movies based on attributes like genres, directors, actors, and plot summaries.
 Trained on a dataset of 5000+ movies, it generates personalized recommendations for users.

 # Movie Recommender System
-This project implements a movie recommender system using collaborative filtering and natural language processing techniques.
+This project implements a movie recommender system using content-based filtering and natural language processing techniques.
 The system suggests movies similar to the ones users like, based on movie plots, genres, and casts.

 # Libraries Used:
 -Pandas: Used for data manipulation and preprocessing.